ksator/lab_management/README.md

 sudo -s
 ```

-## Install Ansible
+### Install Ansible

 This repository has been tested using Ansible 2.4.2.0

-Run these commands on Ubuntu 16.04:
+Run these commands on Ubuntu 16.04 to install Ansible:
 ```
 sudo -s
 apt-get update